-As shown in Figure 2.1 regarding building orientation, the front edges of buildings shall meet or approach front and side property lines according to the requirements of the SEDA Development Code update.
+As shown in Figure 2.1 regarding building orientation, the front edges of buildings shall meet or approach front and side property lines.
 Visual diversity will be created through variations in setback, massing, and architectural details.
 In addition, solar exposure and orientation shall be considered in the layout and design of all streets, blocks, and buildings to maximize energy and resource efficiency.

-Figure 2.1 Building Orientation
+Figure 2.1 Building Orientation Center Core

-Center Core